abbycar/MicrosoftEdge-Documentation/dev-guide/graphics/canvas/README.md

+---
+description: Learn how to draw, render, and manipulate images and graphics on a document with the Canvas API.
+title: Canvas
+author: abbycar
+---

 # Canvas

 The [Canvas API](https://msdn.microsoft.com/library/hh771733) provides an object that is used for drawing, rendering, and manipulating images and graphics on a document.
 The [`canvas` object](https://msdn.microsoft.com/library/ff975062) is the JavaScript implementation of the [`<canvas>`](https://msdn.microsoft.com/library/ff975062) element.
 The `canvas` object provides the surface on which to apply graphics and images.
 It is not rendered by itself.
 To draw on the canvas, “contexts” are used, as specified in the [W3C HTML Canvas 2D Context spec](https://www.w3.org/TR/2dcontext/).
 The actual drawing is done using the [`CanvasRenderingContext2D` object](https://msdn.microsoft.com/library/ff975057), which provides the properties and methods that are used to create and manipulate graphics on a canvas object.